mbutler/ufora/README.md

 # ufora
 Generating a population of commoners.

 This application generates approximately 200-800 D&D commoners complete with names and stat blocks in a single village.
-The entire village is output as a PDF.
+The entire village is output as PDF and JSON files.
 To generate a new village, simply run `node app` in the project directory.

 `app.js` - Generates a new village and outputs a single PDF page per commoner.